jansucan/beginner-os-developer-diary/README.md

 and C source files, and no trailing whitespaces in any text file.
 I will also write a simple git pre-commit hook to ensure that no such files will be commited.

+I have applied a few simple rules to increase readability of the Assembly source codes:

+- Labels start at the leftmost column.
+- Assembly instructions are indented to the same column.
+- Operand lists of the instructions are indented to the same column.
+- A comma is followed by exactly one space in Assembly instructions and pseudo instructions.

+The changes were done manually.
+I haven't found an automated tool for formatting an Assembly source codes that could run locally.
+Also, considering the small extent of Assembly source codes, the manual formatting won't be an issue.
+But for C source codes there should be an automated formatting used.